themotte/rDrama/readme.md

 nano /env
 ```

-then run `source restart` to apply the changes.
+then run `source /drama/restart` to apply the changes.